-TLTR: This article will provide you with information on the importance of commercial vehicle insurance and why it’s necessary for your business.
+TLTR: This article will provide you with information on commercial vehicle insurance and why it’s necessary for your business, along with its importance.
 It also explains how this type of coverage can benefit your small business interests.

 Do you have a commercial vehicle?
 If so, then it’s crucial to understand the importance of the insurance coverage your company needs in order to protect itself.